ray-project/ray/doc/source/train/distributed-pytorch/checkpoints.rst

 -----------------------

-For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :py:class:`~ray.air.config.CheckpointConfig` can be passed into ``Trainer``.
+For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :py:class:`~ray.train.CheckpointConfig` can be passed into ``Trainer``.

 .. literalinclude:: ../doc_code/key_concepts.py